The Public Paperfolding History Project

 Note that some of the dates of the books listed below are after 1751.
 I do not know if these were books published posthumously or were reprints of books issued during Sukenobu's lifetime.

-The books I have found and checked for paperfolding related material are:
+The works I have checked for paperfolding related material are:

 1706 'Yakusha tomo ginmi'